I was catching up with a friend tonight, and another the night before; both times the topic of our futures was the hot subject.

 I’m in a funk, have been for years.
 I thought being single would help that… I thought that a new job with better pay would help that… I thought breaking free from the monotony of my old job would help that…

 Truth be told, the only way I actually felt alive, actually felt something was when I was on a film set.
-I’ve said it before but it was only then that I was truly happy.
+I’ve said it before, but it was only then that I was truly happy.
 Now, I’m just going through the motions.
 My ex-wife at the time said she had never seen me as happy as when I’d return from a shoot.
 That stuck with me.

 The friend whom I’d met tonight gave me a good bit on which to ruminate.
 He had attended a speech by Spike Lee one night at Colby College here in Maine.
-Spike had spoke of the days when he would shoot his films.
+Spike had spoken of the days when he would shoot his films.
 He said that he’d wake up at 3 AM every morning, anxious to shoot the days’ scheduled shots.
 He would rise well ahead of the alarm clock because he truly loved what he does.

 I want to ask you a question.
 When you’re at work, do you feel tired?
 Regardless of the amount or quality of your sleep, or if you drank too much the night before, do you feel lethargic, exhausted?
 Now, think of the time when you punch out for the day.
 Yes, exactly.
 You perk up; suddenly you aren’t so tired anymore.
 Something about that night ahead is calling to you.
 Your forthcoming plans are causing your body to become excited.